WebstaurantStore / Food Service Resources / Disposables / Different Types of Plastic

 Pros

-• Lightweight to make transportation easy for servers and customers alike.
+• Light weight construction makes transportation easy for servers and customers alike

-• Kid-friendly material gives parents peace of mind while dining.
+• Child-friendly material gives parents peace of mind while dining

 Cons

-So the question remains, is BPA safe?
 The FDA has always held that BPA is safe for use in plastic materials.
 In 2008 it was revealed that the FDA based their assessment off of 2 case studies, and at this point the question about BPA became much more widespread and worrisome as individual states in the US took political action trying to ban the chemical.
-This spread to other countries as well, as places like Canada and Germany started enforcing bans on BPA.
-The main concern in all this is the presence of BPA in baby bottles and other infant products, as the negative effects are said to be primarily hormonal, effecting the reproductive organs and puberty progress of children.

 However, in 2018 the US National Toxicology Program (a program initiated by the FDA) released a final report on the matter after over 20 in-depth studies were done by federal government scientists.
-Their findings?
-That BPA is safe.
+The result of their findings was that BPA is considered safe.
 Their study indicates that consumer exposure to this chemical is low to begin with, well below safety limits, and the BPA that is introduced to the body is quickly and naturally eliminated.
-At these levels, there is no evidence of any reproductive, developmental, or health effects.

 The information provided on this website does not, and is not intended to, constitute legal advice.
 Please refer to our Content Policy for more details.